SE-TINF22B6/Underwatch/documentation/Test Report.md

 ### 6. Metrics
 > This section provides quantitative data on the testing process, such as the number of defects found, the defect resolution time, and the test coverage achieved.
+>
+`Depth Inheritance Tree` is a metric which can tell us something about the code reuse within our project.
+With a higher count being more prone to bugs as well as more logic being reused.
+According to the tools output we have this metric laying between 1 and 4 which we consider as quite optimal.

+`Response for Class` counts the responses a class can generate.
+Also indexing referenced classes this metric can skyrocket quite quickly.
+According to research a value between 0-50 is most optimal here.
+Our calculated rfc lays between 0-42 (with one outlier at 59).
+This tells us that we're mostly doing good, but should consider refactoring the outlier class.

+`Lines of Code` per class tell us something about the complexity of our classes.
+If this value get's too high we have to consider that we might have created a god class, which is too mighty and often leads to many bugs down the line.
+According to ck's output we lay between 0-200 which we interpret as being pretty good, since most of the time boilerplate code, such as getters and setters are already eating up a majority of the code lines resulting in the implemented logic being very concise.
 ### 7. Recommendations

 To further improve the quality of the software a proper implementation of `libgdx-headless` would be very helpful, however, in order to create this a major amount of time has to be set aside.
 This is not feasible, therefore we aim on having all play testers play the game with coverage reporting enabled - allowing us to collect metrics as well as find possible bugs which still remain in the game.